 The goal of this course is to create a classroom climate in which all students feel safe.
 In American schools today, one child in four is bullied and one in five admit to bullying others.
-If fear and anxiety are the norm, students cannot achieve their goals nor reach their potential.
+If fear and anxiety are the norm, students cannot achieve their goals, nor can they reach their full potential.
 In this course, participants will review the research on the causes and effects of bullying, as well as study the best practices relating to controlling bullying in the classroom.
-In addition, participants will learn strategies for meeting the underlying needs of bullies in order to prevent bullying.
+Participants will learn strategies for meeting the underlying needs of bullies in order to prevent bullying.

 Graduate participants earn 3 semester hours of graduate credit and will receive a transcript from one of our partner institutions below.
 Professional development participants will receive a certificate of completion for 45 hours of professional developments credit for face-to-face classes and 60 hours of professional development credit for online classes.